pranabekka/pranabekka.github.io/content/drafts/lifetimes-from-exec-order.md

 by the main execution path or any range, then overlapping lifetimes and mutation don't matter for other ranges and their branches.

-This helps keep potentially expensive copies within the branches that require them.